Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 - present in the search engines

-When creating your gym’s promotional marketing campaigns, you can direct users here directly with a link or from your website for a quick sign-up to get them into your club quickly and painlessly.
+When you're running advertising fitness campaigns through promotional marketing campaigns, you can direct users here directly with a link or from your website for a quick sign-up to get them into your club quickly and painlessly.

 Once that’s all set up, you’ll need to get users to your website.
 This is where the search engines come into play.